Corni33/CarND_P1_LaneLines/writeup.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

 If you'd like to include images to show how the pipeline works, here is how to include an image:

+The goal of the project is to superimpose straight lines over the lane markings in an image of a road using basic image processing techniques.

+The pipeline I used goes as follows:

+1. Convert the input rgb color image to **grayscale**
+2. Reduce image noise with a **gaussian filter**
+3. Apply **canny edge detection** to the image
+4. Constrain the resulting binary edge image to a **region of interest** that outlines an area, where the lane markings will probably be
+5. Apply a **Hough transform** for detecting a set of straight lines
+6. **Extract left and right lane lines** from this set and draw them onto a blank canvas image
+7. **Overlay** the original color image with the detected lane lines

 ![alt text][image1]